HenrikeStahlhut/capstone-project/README.md

 <h1>About this project </h3><img src="https://img.shields.io/badge/status-in%20progress-green">

 <p>
   This is my <strong>final project</strong> for the web development bootcamp i did with <a href="https://www.neuefische.de/en">neuefische</a>.
 This intensive coding bootcamp is a full-time program, totaling 540 hours in 12 weeks.
-During this time, I gained skills such as React, CSS, JavaScript and many more.
+During this time, I gained fundamental coding skills in Javascript, React and Next.js and many more.
+This culmulated in the development of this web app as the final project.
 </p>

 <br/>